gromacs/gromacs/docs/doxygen/lib/doxygen.md

-You can run Doxygen directly with one of the generated files (all output will be produced under the current working directory), or build one of the `doc-user`, `doc-lib`, and `doc-full` targets.
+You can run Doxygen directly with one of the generated files (all output will be produced under the current working directory), or build one of the `doxygen-user`, `doxygen-lib`, and `doxygen-full` targets.
 The targets run Doxygen in a quieter mode and only show the warnings if there were any, and put the output under `docs/html/doxygen/` in the build tree, so that the Doxygen build cooperates with the broader `webpage` target.
-The `doc-all` target builds all three targets with less typing.
+The `doxygen-all` target builds all three targets with less typing.

 The generated documentation is put under `html-user/`, `html-lib/`, and/or `html-full/`.
 Open `index.xhtml` file from one of